curiousest/curiousest.github.io/_drafts/tabum/1-4-measured-purpose.md

 "If you want to change your purpose to be a good boy, think, *how would I behave if being a good boy was my purpose?* Do those things.
 Channel that thought basilisk.
 Eventually it will become part of your purpose formula."
 (turn into rhyme)

 Yeah that was my "year one" with this purpose.
 Years two to four was therapy.
 Year five was...
 You know, "regularly scheduled enlightenment with my fellow psychonauts".
 None of it worked.
 This is me, coming to you to try to change it.
-I experienced enlightenment each time, and truly believed my new purpose, is that not enough for the formula to change?
+I've experienced enlightenment hundreds of times, and truly believed each new purpose.
+Why is that not enough for the formula to change?
 Each new purpose isn't enough.
 Do I have to enlighten myself harder?
 I don't get it.

 Do you want to know the list of enlightenments I've had?
 I write them down.
 I've had over one hundred cases, over one hundred purposes, but none of them showed up in my formula.